The Best Christmas Movies on Netflix

 At first glance, Netflix's Christmas movie selection seems a little meager.
 There's no Elf (eating spaghetti with syrup over on HBO Max), Home Alone (rigging Disney Plus with booby traps) or Die Hard (yes, it's a Christmas movie and it's streaming on Starz).
-Though Netflix may not be able to gift every movie you grew up watching, the streaming service has some really good holiday films that you won't want to miss, like Klaus and Jingle Jangle: A Christmas Journey.
+Though Netflix may not be able to gift every movie you grew up watching, the streaming service has some really good holiday films that you won't want to miss, like the dazzling animated tale Klaus and delightful musical Jingle Jangle: A Christmas Journey.

 Apart from Christmas movies, Netflix has packed December with exciting new releases to light up your festive gathering.
-Check out Guillermo Del Toro's Pinocchio now, Glass Onion: A Knives Out Mystery on Dec.
-23 and Roald Dahl's Matilda The Musical on Dec.
-25.
+Check out Guillermo Del Toro's Pinocchio, Glass Onion: A Knives Out Mystery, and, on Dec.
+25, Roald Dahl's Matilda The Musical.

 Klaus (2019)